cmiller8/cmiller8.github.io/README.md

 ## Features

 ### Collections
 This Jekyll theme implements collections to let you break up your work into categories.
-The example is divided into poetry and portfolio, but easily revamp this into recipes, apps, short stories, limmericks, whatever your creative work is.
+The example is divided into poetry and cities, but easily revamp this into recipes, apps, short stories, limmericks, whatever your creative work is.
-> To do this, edit the collections in the config file, create a corresponding folder, and update the portfolio and poetry source files.
+> To do this, edit the collections in the config file, create a corresponding folder, and update the cities and poetry source files.

-Three different layouts are included—the poetry layout, for a simple list of entries, the blog layout (index.html), for more detailed descriptive list of entries, and the portfolio layout.
-The portfolio layout overlays a descriptive hoverover on a background image.
+Three different layouts are included—the poetry layout, for a simple list of entries, the blog layout (index.html), for more detailed descriptive list of entries, and the cities layout.
+The cities layout overlays a descriptive hoverover on a background image.
 If no image is provided, the square is auto-filled with the chosen theme color.
 Thumbnail sizing is not necessary, as the grid crops images perfectly.

-### Portfolio Specifics
+### cities Specifics
-You can easily add full pages for each of the projects in your portfolio.
-If you want one to link to an external website, create a file for it in _portfolio, and  fil in the YAML front matter as you would for another, but with a redirect, like so:
+You can easily add full pages for each of the projects in your cities.
+If you want one to link to an external website, create a file for it in _cities, and  fil in the YAML front matter as you would for another, but with a redirect, like so:

 	---
 	layout: post